 - The administration of FIAV is entrusted to a Board which acts only by unanimous agreement.
 The Board is composed of three Officers: the President, the Secretary-General, and the Secretary-General for Congresses.

-- The Officers are elected at the end of each session of the General Assembly and serve until the election of the new Officers at the next session of the General Assembly.
+- The Officers serve a term that commences after the final adjournment of the session of the General Assembly at which they are elected and ends at the final adjournment of the next session at which Officers are elected.
+The election of Officers shall be on the agenda of each regular session.
 Consent of the candidates for election is required.
 The Officers are eligible for re-election.

 - The Secretary-General and the Secretary-General for Congresses must reside on different continents.
 The Secretary-General manages the Permanent Secretariat of FIAV and the Secretary-General for Congresses manages the Permanent Secretariat of the International Congresses of Vexillology.
 The Board is considered to be in continuous session, conducted by correspondence.

 - A vacancy on the Board occurs if an Officer dies, resigns, or lacks mental capacity under the laws where the Officer resides.
 Absence of an Officer at a session of the General Assembly creates a vacancy on the Board unless excused by the General Assembly.
 The resignation of an Officer must be received in writing by another Officer, or if no Officer remains, then by the organizer of the next International Congress of Vexillology.
 The resignation is effective on the date of its receipt.
 If a vacancy occurs, the position shall remain vacant and the duties of that Officer shall be performed by the remaining Officers.
-If no Officer remains to perform the duties of the Board, then the organizer of the next International Congress of Vexillology shall select an interim Secretary-General from among the Fellows of the Federation, if available, who shall have the limited authority to take those acts necessary to convene a session of the General Assembly pursuant to article 17 or 18 and preside until the General Assembly elects a presiding officer for the remainder of the session.
+If no Officer remains to perform the duties of the Board, then the organizer of the next International Congress of Vexillology shall select an interim Secretary-General from among the Fellows of the Federation, if available, who shall have the limited authority to take those acts necessary to convene a session of the General Assembly pursuant to article 18 and preside until the General Assembly elects a presiding officer for the remainder of the session.
+Neither the interim Secretary-General nor the presiding officer serving under this article shall be considered as a voting Officer under articles 14 and 15.

 Art.
 20 The Board: